 Counseling.
 CE.
 Worry is a sin that Christians can learn to overcome.
 Pray with thanksgiving; find God's solutions; then work on the problem God's way.
 When you find yourself worrying rather than working, sit down and answer the following three questions: What is my problem?; What does God want me to do about it?; When, where and how should I begin?

->

-> ____, What to Do on Thursday: A Layman's Guide to the Practical use of the Scriptures, What to Do on Thursday: A Layman's Guide to the Practical Use of the Scriptures, Phillipsburg, New Jersey: Presbyterian & Reformed, 1982, 135 pp.
+____, What to do on Thursday: A Layman's Guide to the Practical use of the Scriptures, Phillipsburg, New Jersey: Presbyterian & Reformed, 1982, 135 pp.

->

-> ____, Your Place in the Counseling Revolution, USA: Presbyterian & Reformed, 1975, 44 pp.
+____, Your Place in the Counseling Revolution, USA: Presbyterian & Reformed, 1975, 44 pp.

 Counseling.
 The confusion in the counseling world exists because "they have rejected the one and only perfect and lasting textbook on counseling": the Bible.
 Christians have all too often accommodated the faith wrongly to secular psychology.
 God refuses to be brought in as an additive to a pagan system or to be "discovered" in a pagan theory.
 Christians have unresolved personal problems; Bible-believers largely neglected matters of practical Christian living during the battles with liberalism.
 What is your place in the counseling revolution?: the ministry of everyday Christians is described where "many of the 'one another' verses refer to exhortation, encouragement, restoration, admonition, rebuke and the giving of other sorts of counsel"; if God has called you to full-time counseling, go to seminary to get training in the Bible and go into the pastorate.
 [Reprinted in Lectures on Counseling.]